toumorokoshi/vcver-python/README.rst

 Special Thanks
 --------------

-- `Zillow <http://www.zillow.com/jobs/>`_, where this approach of SCM-based versioning started
+- `Zillow <http://www.zillow.com/jobs/>`_, where this particular approach of SCM-based versioning was developed
 - `Taylor McKay <https://github.com/tmckay>`_,  who implemented the original Python version at Zillow
 - `Mohammad Sarhan <https://github.com/sarhanm>`_, who designed and implemented the original Java version at Zillow, and has a public `gradle variant <https://github.com/sarhanm/gradle-versioner>`_